wp-plugins/the-guardian-news-feed/readme.txt

 Terms and Conditions.
 You will automatically receive a key which can then be used to enable this plug-in.

+= Why do articles appear in the search results that don't have republishing rights? = This is a bug that we're working to fix.
+We're aware that it can be really annoying.
+We'll update the plugin when we get a solution in place.

 = I have more questions.
 How can I get answers? =

 The FAQ for the Open Platform is located here: